maarten-pennings/eMeterP1port/README.md

 ### Wire to ESP8266
 For the real project, we will use a software UART on the ESP8266.

-The connector to mate with the e-meter is an RJ (telephone) jack.
+The connector to mate with the e-meter is an RJ ("telephone") jack.
 The official standard prescribes an **RJ12**	plug, which is a 6 pole 6 connector (6P6C) plug.
 Since I did not use the outer two pins (power), we can also take a **RJ14** (6P4C) plug: it has 6 poles, but only the middle 4 are wired (a nice extension would be to run the ESP8266 from the 5V of the e-Meter,